 - All students’ work must be their own original work.
 The college has a strict policy in relation to plagiarism of submitted work, and if it is established, the penalties may include resubmission of work (where the maximum grade awarded is a pass) or exclusion from the programme.
 Please read your student guide for detailed information on this and how to avoid plagiarism.

-- All student work for FETAC programmes will be marked by an Internal Assessor, then checked by an Internal Verifier and an External Authenticator.
+- All students work for QQI programmes will be marked by an Internal Assessor, then checked by an Internal Verifier and an External Authenticator.
 An appeals process is in place in relation to passing of: (1) tutor marked assignments, (2) final grades awarded, and (3) programmes.
 All Appeals must be submitted within 14 days of receipt of the result.
-Information on appeals may be found at www.theopencollege.com/theopencollege-fetac-appeals.html.
+Information on appeals may be found at www.theopencollege.com/theopencollege-fetac-appeals/.
 An Open College appeals form may be requested by contacting the college.